Yoga is an ancient practice that many people associate with spirituality more than with sports. But yoga and running go well together!

 Yoga can be a light form of cross-training.
-It consists of stretching and bodyweight exercises and does improve strength, flexibility, and stamina which improves running performance.
+It consists of stretching and bodyweight exercises and does improve strength, flexibility, and stamina, all of which improve running performance.

 Here are some more specific reasons we believe runners should incorporate yoga into their training.

 You may find it hard to believe that yoga builds strength, but it’s true!
-It may not be quite the same as lifting weights, but you’re certainly engaging your muscles by way of bodyweight exercises.
+It’s a different kind of strength than lifting weights, but you’re certainly engaging your muscles by way of bodyweight exercises.

 Yoga is considered to be functional strength training.
 This basically means building strength in the whole body rather than aiming to grow specific muscles by targeting them when exercising.

 One of the great things about yoga is that it strengthens the muscles that do the supporting work when running.
-It’s superb for the core, which can be an under-developed section in runners.
+It’s superb for the core, which can be an under-developed area for runners.

 Yoga also places emphasis on strengthening the quads and hamstrings.
 You may not notice it while you’re on the mat, but you may begin to notice that your running becomes slightly easier, or you can run further or for longer before you fatigue.

 Note that yoga differs from strength training as it’s what we call isometric training or static strength training.
 Unlike weight training, which relies on the flexion and extension of muscles to build strength, yoga relies on supporting your bodyweight in a static fashion.